techservicesillinois/aws-enterprise-vpc/README.md

      - vpc_cidr_block
      - cidr_block (multiple occurrences, all different values)

-Hint: <http://jodies.de/ipcalc-archive/ipcalc-0.41/ipcalc> can help you with subnet math.
-Use e.g. `ipcalc 10.x.y.0/24 26 --nobinary` to display all possible /26 subnets within your VPC allocation, and `ipcalc 10.x.y.0/24 27 --nobinary` to display all possible /27 subnets.
-You can mix and match subnets of different sizes to suit your needs as long as the actual addresses don't overlap (i.e. the Broadcast address at the end of the first subnet you choose must be smaller than the base Network address at the beginning of the second one, and so on).
+_Hint:_ <http://jodies.de/ipcalc-archive/ipcalc-0.41/ipcalc> can help you with subnet math.
+  * Use e.g. `ipcalc 10.x.y.0/24 26 --nobinary` to display all possible /26 subnets within your VPC allocation, and `ipcalc 10.x.y.0/24 27 --nobinary` to display all possible /27 subnets.
+  * You are free to choose a combination of differently sized subnets, so long as the actual addresses don't overlap (i.e. the Broadcast address at the end of your first subnet must be smaller than the base Network address at the beginning of your second one, and so on).

 You may wish to make additional changes depending on your specific needs (e.g. to deploy more or fewer distinct subnets); read the comments for some hints.